-HISTORY 130 - 3 Units History and Culture of the British Isles (Same as Interdisciplinary Studies 130)
+History and Culture of the British Isles

 A survey of the interaction of the various cultures of the British Isles from pre-Roman times onwards.
 Focus is on experiences that transcend the framework of national history, e.g. the Norman Conquest, the Reformation, the Industrial Revolution, Colonialism.
 Recommended for transfer students majoring in the liberal arts.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC.